Virginia

 A. Civil rights

-Constitutional amendment: In February 2021, a proposal to amend the state constitution was approved by the legislature that, if approved a second time by the next legislature and by a referendum, will disenfranchise only people who are sentenced to a prison term and will restore their right to vote upon release from prison.
+Constitutional amendment: In February 2021, a proposal to amend the state constitution was approved by the legislature that, if approved a second time by the next legislature and by a referendum, would have disenfranchised only people sentenced to a prison term, and would have restored their right to vote upon release from prison.
 After elections in the fall of 2021, the measure was reintroduced in 2022 but was rejected by a House subcommittee.
 The measure failed again in 2023, ending the amendment process.

 B. Firearms